 The majority of family caregivers are overwhelmed by the responsibilities of care giving.
 35% of caregivers for people with Alzheimer’s or another dementia report that their health has gotten worse due to care responsibilities.

-We provide support, education, resources and respite to family caregivers and quality no cost care to those individuals living with memory loss, Alzheimer’s or Dementia and other challenges of aging.
+We provide support, education, resources and respite to family caregivers and quality care to those individuals living with memory loss, Alzheimer’s or Dementia and other challenges of aging.

 Every 65 SECONDS someone in the United States develops Alzheimer’s Disease.

 In Texas, 1.38 million caregivers are caring for people with Alzheimer’s or dementia.
 Help enhance caregiver quality of life.

 Thanks to the generosity of HEB, Home Care Assistance, Encompass Health and AARP Texas, CarePartners was able to deliver 400 Caregiver Activity Kits directly to the caregiver’s doorstep.
 These kits included puzzles, crafts, word search and other activities family caregivers can do along with their loved ones during this stay-at-home order.
 Special thanks to all of the volunteers, Board of Directors and staff who helped us deliver them.